What are corneal epithelial stem cells?

 Corneal epithelial stem cells are responsible for creating the corneal epithelial cells that form the cornea’s outer protective layer.
 These cells live where the cornea and sclera meet and are responsible for growing epithelial cells that grow across and cover the cornea.
 These stem cells live throughout our entire lives and generally never “run out.”

 The epithelium protects the underlying corneal stroma from infection, scarring, drying out, and other potential harm.
 Just like the outer layer of the skin, this outer corneal layer sheds and regenerates itself every week.
-If the corneal surface is irritated or if a section of its epithelial cells erode away, the epithelial stem cells ramp up their production to quickly create a new layer of cells to cover the defect so that infection or scarring cannot set in.
+If the corneal surface is irritated or if a section of its epithelial cells erodes away, the epithelial stem cells ramp up their production to quickly create a new layer of cells to cover the defect so that infection or scarring cannot set in.

 What is corneal epithelial stem cell deficiency?